-The class of 2018 is facing a challenging job market.
-With employers planning to hire fewer new grads than in recent years.
+Unemployed people are still facing a challenging job market.
 Couple this fact with debilitating student loan debt and credit card bills and many young workers may be resorting to finding a side hustle to make ends meet.

 “The corporate ladder that many of us intended to climb has now become more of a step stool,” explains Marion McGovern.
 “This changing landscape requires a clear explanation of how new college graduates can succeed.”